lluppesms/azdo.cicd.course/Labs/Build-Agents/desktop-runner/README.md

 ---

-### 3. Create an Agent Pool to be linked to your desktop
+### 2. Create an Agent Pool to be linked to your desktop

 - Go to Azure DevOps -> Organization Settings -> Pipelines: Agent Pools -> and click the Add Pool button
 ![Create a pool 1](./images/Agent-Pool-01.png)

-- Select Pool type of `Self-Hosted`, name the pool the same as your machine name showed by the `hostname` command above, and uncheck `Auto-provision this agent pool in all projects`
+- Select Pool type of `Self-Hosted`, name the pool `desktop`, and uncheck `Auto-provision this agent pool in all projects`
 ![Create a pool 2](./images/Agent-Pool-02.png)

 - Click `Create` and you should see your new pool